ms/buildtogether.tech/fairness/index.md

 promotion, or if discussions about who would make a good department chair continue to take place in the men's locker room after the department's Friday afternoon hockey game.
-There are no easy fixes to these problems, but there are things companies can do, and that you can ask for even as a junior hire:
+There are no easy fixes to these problems, but there are things companies can do that you can ask for even as a junior hire:

 Share data on how well the company has been doing recently.
 :   It's reasonable to ask during an interview what proportion of a company's